-Cornerstone currently offers classes for children from Kindergarten through Grade Eight.
+Cornerstone currently offers classes for children from Kindergarten through Grade Ten.
 We have both full and half day kindergarten programs available.
 We also offer preschool for children ages three and four.
 Information about our preschool programs can be found at these links: Preschool Three and Preschool Four.

 Cornerstone exists to provide an academically challenging education so that through our students, with education, we bring God glory in the world.

 Tradition means giving a vote to most obscure of all classes, our ancestors.
 It is the democracy of the dead.
 Tradition refuses to submit to the small and arrogant oligarchy of those who merely happen to be walking about.
 All democrats object to men being disqualified by the accident of birth; tradition objects to their being disqualified by the accident of death.
 Democracy tells us not to neglect a good man’s opinion, even if he is our groom; tradition asks us not to neglect a good man’s opinion, even if he is our father.

 We avoid what alienates parents from their children and take the opportunity of education to connect students to their Savior and their families, churches, and country.

 The most important lessons we teach our children are the ones that are never written in lesson plans.
 The way a teacher organizes her classroom, structures her instruction, handles time, and what she chooses to support her teaching, all these things teach the student his inherent value and the value of that which is being taught.

 Each of the academic disciplines are eminently worthy of devoted study.
 Children should be treated with dignity.
 Though they have limitations in attention span, experience, and reasoning ability, they are capable of excellence.
 They are worthy of the best we have to offer.
 We are obligated to put the best before them in the classroom, the school, and the home.
 In turn, we expect the best from our students, for each deed, word, or work should be an honest expression of their abilities when they properly steward God's gifts.

 The Trivium: A Matter of Emphasis